michael2012z/BitBible/markdown/KJV/files/Gen.md

 14. And Mishma, and Dumah, and Massa,

-15. Hadar, and Tema, Jetur, Naphish, and Kedemah:Hadar: or, Hadad
+15. Hadar, and Tema, Jetur, Naphish, and Kedemah:

 16. These are the sons of Ishmael, and these are their names, by their towns, and by their castles; twelve princes according to their nations.

 17. And these are the years of the life of Ishmael, an hundred and thirty and seven years: and he gave up the ghost and died; and was gathered unto his people.

-18. And they dwelt from Havilah unto Shur, that is before Egypt, as thou goest toward Assyria: and he died in the presence of all his brethren.died: Heb. fell
+18. And they dwelt from Havilah unto Shur, that is before Egypt, as thou goest toward Assyria: and he died in the presence of all his brethren.

 19. And these are the generations of Isaac, Abraham’s son: Abraham begat Isaac: